Para traducir este sitio al español, use Google Translate localizado en la parte de abajo.

 Zoom in on a satellite view of the corridor alternatives.

-In 2015, the Fixing America’s Surface Transportation Act, or FAST Act, formally designated Interstate 11 as a proposed transportation route in Arizona.
+In December 2015, the U.S. Congress approved the Fixing America’s Surface Transportation (FAST) Act, which is legislation to improve the nation’s surface transportation infrastructure during a five-year period.
+The FAST Act formally designated I-11 as a proposed transportation route in Arizona.
 It stated that the I-11 corridor will generally follow State Route 189 and Interstate 19 from Nogales to Tucson, Interstate 10 from Tucson to Phoenix, and US 93 from Wickenburg to the Nevada state line.

 ADOT is currently funding and conducting the first step in a tiered environmental study to identify a potential corridor for I-11 between Nogales and Wickenburg.
-The Tier 1 EIS environmental review process will consider both Build Corridor Alternatives and the No-Build Alternative.
-For planning purposes, the Build Corridor Alternatives in the Tier 1 EIS are identified as 2,000-foot-wide corridors.
-However if a Build Alternative is selected, the ultimate I-11 facility would be approximately 400 feet wide.
+The Tier 1 EIS environmental review process will consider both Build Corridor Alternatives and the No Build (do nothing) Alternative.

-The Tier 1 Environmental Impact Statement (EIS), required by the National Environmental Policy Act (NEPA), is expected to be complete in 2020.
-If a Build Corridor Alternative is selected, Tier 2 environmental studies would then be required to determine the alignment and specific design details, such as the width of the median, frontage roads, traffic interchange locations, and other roadway features.
+The Tier 1 EIS, required by the National Environmental Policy Act, is expected to be complete in 2021.
+The Feeral Highway Administration will issue a Record of Decision that will present either a Selected Corridor Alternative or the No Build Alternative.
+If a Build Corridor Alternative is selected, Tier 2 environmental studies would then be required to determine the alignment (the specific route) and design details, such as the width of the median, frontage roads, traffic interchange locations, and other roadway features.

 Currently all but 39 miles of the 200-mile drive from Wickenburg to the Nevada state line have been upgraded to a four-lane divided highway to improve traffic flow, support the movement of freight and enhance safety through this heavily traveled area.
 The entire northern segment of US 93 from Kingman to the Nevada state line (mileposts 1 to 68) is now a four-lane divided highway following the completion of a $71 million project in 2010.

-For additional information on the previous study, please visit i11study.com/WC-Study.
+For additional information on the IWCS, please visit i11study.com/WC-Study.